 Ah, that is indeed the question.
-In today’s market the answer depends entirely on whether a potential buyer is interested in such pieces specifically (as compared to the piece’s standard retail edition).
+In today’s market the answer depends entirely on whether a potential buyer is interested in such pieces specifically (as compared to that piece’s standard retail edition).
 If not, the fact that the REP or privately-commissioned piece was originally available to a much smaller audience, and was made in a smaller quantity, won’t matter one bit.
-In that case it will simply come down to whether or not the buyer likes the way it looks, and the REP won’t be any more valuable than the standard edition piece that it was based on.
+In that case it will simply come down to whether or not the buyer likes the way it looks, and the REP won’t be any more valuable than the standard edition piece that it is based on.

 Let’s use the Pandora versions as an example.
 In 1975 the standard edition sold for $95; there are 14 of them for sale on eBay right now, all in Buy It Now format and most with the “or Best Offer” option.
 The asking prices range from $19.99 to $125 even though the most recent actual sale of one was for only $12.00 plus shipping.
 A sensible real-world price would be between $20 and $30, depending on whether or not shipping is extra.

 The REP Pandora in Blue sold for either $135 or $150, if I recall correctly (we bought one at the time but no longer have it or the receipt.)
 I thought the blue version (my favorite color!) was nicer than the standard version, which I hadn’t bought because my reaction to it had been “meh.”
 But if a blue one showed up on eBay nowadays, it would be unlikely to sell for any more than a standard Pandora does.
 One did appear in a brick-and-mortar auction -house lot in January 2021, along with a Heidi and a Pollyanna.
 The asking opening bid for the group of three was $20; it got no bids, and the lot was passed unsold…as do many regular Pandoras because there are simply too many of them out there.